Risperidone: Bipolar disorder

 Second-generation antipsychotics, including risperidone, are effective in the treatment of manic symptoms in acute manic or mixed exacerbations of bipolar disorder.
 In children and adolescents, risperidone may be more effective than lithium or valproate, but has more metabolic side effects.
 As maintenance therapy, long-acting injectable risperidone is effective for the prevention of manic episodes but not depressive episodes.
 The long-acting injectable form of risperidone may be advantageous over long-acting first-generation antipsychotics, as it is better tolerated (fewer extrapyramidal effects) and because long acting injectable formulations of first-generation antipsychotics may increase the risk of depression.

 Autism

 Compared to placebo, risperidone treatment reduces certain problematic behaviors in autistic children, including aggression toward others, self-injury, challenging behavior, and rapid mood changes.
 The evidence for its efficacy appears to be greater than that for alternative pharmacological treatments.
-Weight gain is an important adverse effect.
+The risk of rapid weight gain is an important consideration when prescribing it.
 Some authors recommend limiting the use of risperidone and aripiprazole to those with the most challenging behavioral disturbances to minimize the risk of drug-induced adverse effects.
 Evidence for the efficacy of risperidone in autistic adolescents and young adults is less persuasive.